In this post, we look at a simple process to release limiting beliefs and create new beliefs to design your ideal life.

 To create the tomorrow I desire, I must change how I live today.

-And to change how I live today I mist change my limiting beliefs, align with my values, change my habits and increase my commitment.
+And to change how I live today I must change my limiting beliefs, align with my values, change my habits and increase my commitment.

 But it all starts with the way you look at life.